hariharan-sabapathi/Claims-Adjudication-Denial-Intelligence-Platform/README.md

-# Healthcare Insurance Claims & Denial Analytics
+# Medical Insurance Claims & Denial Analytics

 An end-to-end data pipeline that turns CMS Data Entrepreneurs' Synthetic Public Use File (DE-SynPUF) claims data into an executive dashboard for identifying insurance claim denial patterns and revenue-cycle bottlenecks.